-This trope when somebody frees or summons a Sealed Evil in a Can, and is immediately eaten by said evil.
+This trope when somebody frees or summons a Sealed Evil in a Can, and is immediately eaten or otherwise destroyed by said evil.
 Often a trope that appears at the climax of a story.
 A sub-trope of Evil Is Not a Toy and a common fate of cultists summoning an Eldritch Abomination.
 One of the hazards of calling up what you can't put down.
 It's also a sub-trope of You Have Outlived Your Usefulness.

 - This happens to Samantha the necromancer in episode 3 of Soul Eater when she summons Wrath of the Pharaoh, because of all his undead subjects, of whom she'd taken control by that point.

 - Jaune Arc, Lord of Hunger: In the chapter "Legends", a group of Sith cultists attempt to acquire the Mask of Darth Nihilus in order to reawaken the ancient Sith Lord's spirit.
 Upon being awoken, one of the first things that Nihilus does is turn on the cultists who summoned him and drain them of all their Life Energy.
 Justified since Nihilus's soul needs to feed on the Force to survive and had been spending thousands of years trapped in complete isolation within his mask.
 By the time he woke up, he was starving and instinctively attacked all living things within his vicinity.